 There is very little taught element within a PhD degree, students are expected to work independently and seek support from their tutor and department.
 During their studies, individuals will attempt to get their academic papers published in a peer-reviewed journal and present their work at lectures and conferences, to gain feedback for their thesis.

 What entry requirements do I need to study a PhD?

-Doctorate degree courses may also be applied for by students who received at least a 2:1 at undergraduate level, and may not necessarily need a Master’s degree, although this is usual practice before a PhD.
-Students are advised to check with their chosen university as to what entry requirements they are need to gain admission onto a course.
+Doctorate degree courses may also be applied for by students who received at least a 2:1 at an undergraduate level, and may not necessarily need a Master’s degree, although this is usual practice before a PhD.
+Students are advised to check with their chosen university as to what entry requirements they need to gain admission onto a course.

 How do I apply to study a PhD?

 Prospective PhD candidates are generally expected to submit a research proposal to the department of the subject that they wish to study within.
 Certain departments will also encourage individuals to discuss their ideas with an academic who works within that subject and field beforehand.
 The research proposal should outline what research the student wishes to investigate and how it will relate to other research in the field, as well as what methods they intend to use to carry out this research.

 PhD graduates can continue to work in academia and start undertaking post-doctoral research, which can then be followed by fellowship or lectureship.
 Other career options – depending on the PhD subject – can include commercial research, or to utilise their knowledge and specialist research skills within areas of business and finance.